-H1N1 United States Fast Facts
+H1N1 Fast Facts

 (CNN)Here's a look at the H1N1 influenza virus, also known as swine flu.
 There was a pandemic outbreak across the globe which lasted from 2009 to 2010.

-Swine Flu:
+Swine Flu

 Swine flu is a respiratory disease caused by type A influenza virus in pigs.
 Swine flu outbreaks are common in pig herds, but generally the disease causes few deaths in pigs.

 Swine flu is transmitted between pigs through close contact and contact with contaminated objects.
-It is transmitted between humans when someone touches an object coughed or sneezed on by an infected person, and then touches his/her mouth or nose.
-However, it cannot be passed from properly handled pork products to humans.
+Flu spreads when someone touches an object coughed or sneezed on by an infected person and then touches his/her mouth or nose.
+However, swine flu cannot be passed from properly handled pork products to humans.

 Swine flu outbreaks in pigs can occur at any time, but mostly occur during the late fall and winter months.